jzstraley/docsref/docs/im-guide/cards/cardiac-pharm/antihypertensives.md

 - General
     - Bind zona glomerulosa receptors in the kidney to prevent angiotensin II from inducing expression of aldosterone on angiotensin receptors
     - Do not decrease Angiotensin II levels, but do cause natriuresis and decreased aldosterone production
-- Valsartan
+- Valsartan (Diovan)
+    - [PubChem][1]

 ## Beta-Adrenergic Receptor Blockers (BBs, Beta Blockers)

 - MOA:
-    - Beta1 blockers block sympathetic stimulation of the JG apparatus in the kidney
+    - Beta-1 blockers block sympathetic stimulation of the JG apparatus in the kidney
     - Reduce BP by decreasing sympathetic stimulation of the heart
         - Decreases HR, lowers SV, reduces arterial pressures
 - Use: Should be given to all patients who have had an MI or who have HF